 Seminar content and key questions

-- What is/are? the new paradigm(s?) of cultural difference?
+- What are the new paradigms of cultural difference research?

 - How can we measure cultural difference from a brain-mind perspective?